Key takeaways

 Increase your income

 Discover is more likely to increase your credit limit if you can prove that your income has gone up.
-It might be time for you to ask for a raise, take on a side hustle or start hunting for a new job.
+It might be time for you to take on a side hustle or start hunting for a new job.
+You should also reevaluate your current income — maybe you didn’t factor in the tips you make at work, or maybe you haven’t been including your yearly bonus.
+These things can give Discover a more accurate idea of your income.

 Apply for a credit card from a different issuer

-There’s one more way to increase the amount of credit available to you and that’s by applying for a credit card from a different issuer.
-Instead of requesting another Discover credit line increase or applying for a new Discover card, you might want to consider a credit card from American Express, Citi, Chase or Capital One.
+Instead of requesting another Discover credit line increase or applying for a new Discover card, you might want to consider a credit card from a different issuer.

-Ultimately, your ability to successfully request a credit limit increase—whether from Discover or another issuer—all comes down to your ability to manage your credit accounts responsibly.
+However, your ability to successfully be approved for a credit limit increase — whether from Discover or another issuer — all comes down to your ability to manage your credit accounts responsibly.
 If your credit habits aren’t great, you’re probably going to have a harder time increasing your credit limits.
 If you practice good credit habits, credit card issuers are likely to reward you with additional credit.